Skip to main content

 No-Tail-Forking

-In prior implementations of pipelined HotStuff consensus such as Fast-HotStuff, the case where Bob misses his slot results in Alice's proposal also being rolled back (tail forked).
+In prior implementations of pipelined HotStuff-family consensus protocols, the case where Bob misses his slot results in Alice's proposal also being rolled back (tail forked).
 The intuition behind this is: Bob is the only person responsible for receiving everyone's votes on Alice's proposal, so when he goes offline, all of those votes are blackholed, making it hard to distinguish between the case where most validators voted YES for Alice's proposal and the case where most validators rejected her proposal.

-In Fast-HotStuff, TCs carry enough information to prove that Bob missed his slot, allowing Charlie to justifiably propose a block that skips Bob's block, but in the process, Alice's block becomes a casualty.
-Charlie simply re-proposes the same block height as Alice did, replacing Alice's block in the final blockchain.
+For instance, in Fast-HotStuff, TCs carry enough information to prove that Bob missed his slot, allowing Bob to justifiably propose a block that skips Alice's block, making Alice's block a casualty.
+Bob simply re-proposes the same block height as Alice did, replacing Alice's block in the final blockchain.
 This is the reason why pipelined HotStuff consensus mechanisms prior to MonadBFT frequently see pairs of missed slots.

 The key to MonadBFT's No-Tail-Forking property lies in the handling of the missed slot situation.
 Intuitively speaking, in MonadBFT, TCs carry enough information to propagate the knowledge of the existence of Alice's block forward even when Bob blackholes all of the votes about it.

-When it becomes Charlie's turn, he is obliged to re-propose Alice's block (based on the TC, which includes high_tip, aka a valid block header for Alice's block) unless he can get a supermajority (2f+1) to attest to not seeing Alice's block.
+When it becomes Bob's turn to propose, he is obliged to re-propose Alice's block (based on the TC, which includes high_tip, aka a valid block header for Alice's block) unless he can get a supermajority (2f+1) to attest to not seeing Alice's block.
 The fact that a supermajority sign the NEC is key: even if f nodes are Byzantine, that still leaves f+1 non-Byzantine nodes attesting to not seeing Alice's block, which guarantees that Alice's block should not have achieved quorum since quorum requires 2f+1 votes and there were at least f+1 non-Byzantine NO votes.

 The MonadBFT paper provides a far more robust definition of the protocol, and a formal proof that tail-forking cannot occur.